rajagrawal1/android-material-design-in-practice/README.md

 -	 If you wish to try different new schemes - simply replace the colors under "Base Color Scheme" and above "Other colors" in color.xml.
 You can leave 'Other colors' as it is, since they can be suitable for most cases.

 - **Day/ Night mode** - The app auto-switches to appropriate mode depending on system settings.
 You can override this by clicking the top right icon on toolbar.
+    For day/ night theming of widgets, this project uses ?colorName attribute.
+    For instance, if you're referencing with ?colorPrimary instead of a hard-coded @color/primaryColor, you're instructing the app to pick the defined color for ?colorPrimary in themes.xml (of day or night version at runtime).
+And each of these files will contain different colors to suit day/ night mode.

 - **App-wide widget theming** - Take advantage of a new feature in the latest material design library that allows app-wide application of common styling for views from a single place - Refer to the base theme for an example.